 Entitlement: Find out more about the current entitlement rates.

-If you have trouble making child support payments by due dates you should call us on 0800 221 221.
+If you have trouble making child support payments by due dates you should call us.
 It may be appropriate to re-estimate your income and reduce the assessment.

 Other tax measures that could help